apppackio/apppack-docs/src/under-the-hood/how-apppack-works.md

 # How AppPack Works

-AppPack is comprised of a multiple systems which work together to provide a seamless developer experience on top of AWS' built-in managed services.
+AppPack is comprised of multiple systems which work together to provide a seamless developer experience on top of AWS' built-in managed services.

 ## Cloudformation Templates